madisonestabrook/IntrotoHTML/Introduction to HTML for Beginners.md

 > Hello, World!
 > </div>

-In this example, the div tag surrounds the text ìHello, World!î **If you do not have both an opening <div> and closing </div> tags, your code will not compile, which means that your code contains errors. **
+In this example, the div tag surrounds the text ‚ÄúHello, World!‚Äù **If you do not have both an opening <div> and closing </div> tags, your code will not compile, which means that your code contains errors. **

 ## Headings ##